- New Albany, IN, USA

 Norvin Green was born in New Albany, Indiana on 17 February 1818.
 His father, Joseph, was a farmer and veteran of the War of 1812.
 Green moved with his family to Kentucky while he was still young and was educated in country schools.
 Even as a young man, he demonstrated a talent for business.
 He ran a floating grocery store on the Mississippi River when he was sixteen years old and also had a business chopping and selling firewood.
 These enterprises allowed him to help his family and pay for a medical education.

 Green began working with a local doctor and then enrolled at the University of Louisville to have a formal medical education.
-He graduated in 1840 and then served as a doctor at Western Military Academy in Kentucky.
+In 1840, he graduated with honor from the Medical Department of the University of Louisville, and then served as a doctor at Western Military Academy in Kentucky.

 Green had a well-developed life beyond work.
 He had a keen sense of humor, was popular at his club, and a devoted smoker.
 He was married to his wife, Martha English, for more than fifty years.
 The couple raised four sons and two daughters.
 He died on 12 February 1893 at his home in Louisville, Kentucky.